mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     **Deploy**: Repair all of your artifacts to full durability.

 name:     Inner Oasis
-text:     Give all friendly minions +3❤️.
+text:     Give all allied minions +3❤️.
 Draw a card.

 name:     Orb Weaver
 text:     **Deploy**: Summon a copy of this minion.